thmxv/tx-lang-cxx/README.md

 - Allow fn expression (without identifier?)
 - fix let for globals
 - flatten hot loops/functions
-- print tokens as they are consumed instead of dedicated pass
 - allow to use break to break out of a block (using labels only)
 - skip first and last newline if present in raw stings literals
 - fix cast of opcode multibyte values to u32?